How Michael J. Fox Finds Ways Around Life’s Obstacles

 Fox believes his first difficult obstacle in life was not establishing his career or even dealing with Parkinson’s.
 “If you want to know what first drove me, I think it’s really about always being small,” says the 5-foot-4 actor.
 “I had a desire to overcome that and get the most out of myself.”

 Fox was working on the 1991 film Doc Hollywood when he noticed a twitch in his left little finger, he told People magazine.
 His doctor gave him about a decade before the progressive degenerative disease would prevent Fox from working.
-His last major film role was The Frighteners in 1996.

 “They have learned not to count on everything being the same and to react to subtle changes.
 They have learned resiliency,” Fox says.
 “This never took up more space than it needed.
 If you ask my kids to describe me, they would say, ‘wears hats funny,’ and the last thing they would think of would be Parkinson’s.”